Arab–Israeli peace projects: SESAME

 The Synchrotron-Light for Experimental Science and Applications in the Middle East (SESAME) is an independent laboratory located in Allan in the Balqa governorate of Jordan, created under the auspices of UNESCO on 30 May 2002.

 Aimed at promoting peace between Middle Eastern countries, Jordan was chosen as the location for the laboratory, as it was then the only country that maintained diplomatic relations with all the other founding members; Bahrain, Cyprus, Egypt, Iran, Israel, Pakistan, the Palestinian Authority, and Turkey.
 The project was launched in 1999 and the ground breaking ceremony was held on 6 January 2003.
 Construction work began the following July, with a scheduled completion date of 2015.
 However financial and technical infrastructural obstacles forced the project to be delayed.
 The laboratory was inaugurated on 16 May 2017 under the patronage and presence of King Abdullah II.

 The project cost around $90 million, with $5 million donated each by Jordan, Israel, Turkey, Iran and the European Union.
 The rest was donated by CERN from existing equipment.
 Jordan became the greatest contributor to the project by donating land and building construction costs, and by pledging to build a $7 million solar power plant, which will make SESAME the first accelerator in the world to be powered by renewable energy.
 The annual operational cost of $6 million are pledged by the members according to the size of their economies.

 Educational efforts

-Act Beyond Borders

-The project is funded by the European Commission's European Instrument for Democracy and Human Rights (EIDHR) for Strengthening the role of civil society in promoting human rights and democratic reform, in supporting the peaceful conciliation of group interests and in consolidating political participation and representation (Transnational and regional actions).
-It is implemented by Future Worlds Center based in Cyprus with the collaboration of the Association for Progressive Education in Honor of Meir Ya'ari (YAARI) and the Palestinian Dialogue Center.
-The action aims to enhance the capacity in CSOs to actively promote Human Rights within their community, on a national as well as a trans-national level.
-It actively engages civil society actors from Israel and Palestine to collaborate on jointly developed community action projects that aim to foster mutual understanding, to promote and advocate for the implementation of Human Rights standards in the region.
-One of the aims is to bring together stakeholders from countries in the same region with the view of facilitating the peaceful conciliation and management of group interests and promoting solutions on divisive matters or controversial areas.